Mary Musgrove: Later years

 Malatchi and others arrived in the summer of 1749, but Mary was ignored as a translator and had to wait outside of the conference.
 After several hours, an angry and humiliated Mary interrupted the meeting and started to give her speech before the male assembly.
 One white eyewitness scorned her actions:

 Her angry outburst outraged the colonial magistrates, who then arrested her.
 Thomas Bosomworth had to publicly apologize for her and promise no future outbursts.
 Mary's behavior also estranged her from her male kin, and she spent the next year in the Creek Nation trying to restore her standing.
 By 1752, the Bosomworths were in Charles Town waiting to sail to England to plead their case in person.
 They were delayed for two years as they assisted the South Carolina governor in establishing peace between the Creek and the Cherokee.
-After a year in England, the Bosomworths came back to Savannah empty handed.
+After a year in England, the Bosomworths came back to Savannah emptyhanded.
 With the arrival of Henry Ellis, the new governor of Georgia, in 1757, the problem was begrudgingly settled.
 Mary and Thomas were given title to St. Catherines Island and gave up the other two islands and the Yamacraw lands, which were to be sold and the proceeds given to Mary for her past salary and losses.
 The matter was finally resolved in 1759 with Mary's acceptance of £2100.00.
-Governor Ellis utilized Mary's talents as representative, interpreter and mediator a few last times before she settled quietly on St. Catherines Island.
+Governor Ellis utilized Mary's talents as representative, interpreter and mediator a few last times before she settled quietly on St. Catherines.
 Mary Musgrove Matthews Bosomworth died in the summer of 1765.